martinmimigames/.github/profile/README.md

 Our aim is to provide compact, compatible, but modern applications to users, giving purpose back to older hardware.

-Check out one of our best products: [little music player](https://martinmimigames.github.io/projects/little-music-player).
+Check out one of our best products: [Little Music Player](https://martinmimigames.github.io/projects/little-music-player).

 We welcome any contributions to our products.